 Montana Fishing Reports

 adjustments to the indicator and weights when nymping and focus on the prime hours after lunch.
-Severe cold snaps can
+Some fisheries produce

 Eggs are still producing and will all winter.
 Same with san juan worms, big stoneflies and smaller midge larva or baetis

 nymphs trailed behind.
-Fly selection doesn't have to be too fancy in the winter.
+Fly selection doesn't have to be too fancy in the early spring.
 Just make sure to find the fish.

 Look for longer runs with a few feet of depth - winter meat holes are few and far between but the fish will be stacked there.